Skip to main content

 Next, check if the correct pupils are shown on the “Enrolled pupils” list and add/unenrol pupils if necessary.
 They must be in Year 4 to take part.

-Once the OUMTC starts (for the Autumn Edition the dates are 2nd to 20th October), you can turn the OUMTC ‘On’ for your class or individual pupils using the OFF/ON toggle.
+Once the OUMTC starts, you can turn the OUMTC ‘On’ for your class or individual pupils using the OFF/ON toggle.
 When you switch the toggle to “ON”, the pupils will be taken through the steps to complete their OUMTC at next login.

-In summary: enrol your school > check pupils are on the enrolled list > turn the OUMTC on between 2nd and 20th October.
-All pupils have to do at that point is login and follow the steps.
+In summary: enrol your school > check pupils are on the enrolled list > turn the OUMTC on within the date window.
+All pupils have to do at that point is log in and follow the steps.
 They don't need to go anywhere in particular.

 What happens once pupils have done it?